Introduction to the matching service

 If a given “material citation”-”specimen” pair is a match, select “Yes”.

 In the case of a match, a large majority of values in the data fields concerning the material citation should be identical with the values for the given specimen (indicated by green coloring).
-Note, however, that some discrepancies may exist in the data (indicated in red): for example due to inconsistencies in the representation of catalog numbers (see screenshot).
+Note, however, that some discrepancies may exist in the data (indicated in yellow, orange, or red): for example due to inconsistencies in the descriptions of locations or the representation of catalog numbers (see the screenshot above).

 -